Code-Institute-Submissions/SpudStar-milestone-four-project_MarResub/README.md

 - The user is able to filter by name and type to better find which pokemon they want, ideally in future they can also sort by the specific stats such as hp - highest to lowest
 ##### *" Wants to be able to sign up to the website, and have an email sent to them for validation"*
 - Using Allauth, the website has full validation allowing users to make accounts safely, as well as receive a validation email
-##### *" Wants to be greeted with a success page on complete checkout, and be updated if their checkout details are invalid on submission"*
-- On a sucessful purchase, the user is greeted with a success screen with a breakdown of their order, If the form fails to validate the form will ask the user to fill the specific section out again.
-Stripe also is able to check validation with cards ensuring the card itself is correct.
 ##### *" Shouldn't be able to access the log out or profile page via nav menu"*
 - The code checks if a user is logged in, and automatically hides any links bar the log in and sign up